 On school days off and during winter break, spring break, and other times, they open at 10 am.

 They are open at 9 am on Saturday and Sundays during the summer and 10 am other times during the year.

 Bottom line: Check their website for their hours before you go.

 Visit during slow times

-- Go during the school day when schools are in session: If there is any way of going during a school day, those days are often the least crowded.
+If there is any way of going during a school day, go!
+Those days are typically the least crowded.
 When my kids were preschoolers, we went to Legoland Chicago a lot because it was empty during the school year.

-- Go after school: If you can’t go during the school day because your child has school, go after school and stay until 7pm when it closes.
+If you can’t go during the school day because your child has school, go after school and stay until 7 pm when it closes.

-- Go after 2pm: If you are visiting during the summer, a day off from school, or on Saturday or Sunday, the best time to arrive is in the afternoon.
-Stay until 7pm, and you’ll have plenty of time.
+If you are visiting during the summer, a day off from school, or on Saturday or Sunday, the best time to arrive is in the afternoon.
+Stay until 7 pm, and you’ll have plenty of time.

 Have a plan for the Lego Store

 When you exit the Legoland Chicago attraction, you have to exit through the Lego store.
 Talk with your child in advance of your visit.